onabz/Help-Eli-Escape/README.md

 - __Run Program Button__

   - It is a large and bold button  with the words Run Program written on it.
+  - It Restarts the game when pressed.

 ![Run Program Button](documentation/run-program-button.png)

 - __The Terminal__

   - The name of the game "Help Eli Escape" is clearly written in the top left corner of the terminal surrounded by a border.
+  - A small introduction is given before the user input option to either start or end the game.

 ![Terminal Image](documentation/terminal-image.png)

 - __User Input Validation__

   - Each input method checks for incorrect user input.
-It will not permit the user to continue until they type in the correct user input.
+It will not permit the user to continue until a correct user input is made.

 ![Input validation Screenshot](documentation/input_validation.png)